 The Meaning of Karma

 Karma means action; it stems from the Sanskrit root, Kri – to act.
-The law of Karma says that when we perform any action, there will be consequences.
-The consequence of eating is to fill the stomach, then to digest the food, then to ingest the nutrients, then to excrete the waste, and then to experience hunger for more food.
+The law of Karma says there will be consequences when we perform any action.
+The result of eating is to fill the stomach, digest the food, ingest the nutrients, excrete the waste, and then experience hunger for more food.
 Karmas start with the body, which has to be fed, bathed, clothed, and exercised.
-As long as there is a body, these Karmas will never be exhausted.
-Our lives are full of actions that we cannot get out of doing, no matter how much we would like to escape.
+As long as a body exists, these Karmas will never be exhausted.
+Our entire lives are full of actions we cannot get out of doing, no matter how much we want to escape.

-The ancient texts advise us to accept our lot in life and to perform actions, without neglecting any part of life.
+The ancient texts advise us to accept our lot and perform actions without neglecting any part of life.
 This may be understood as completing our Karmas.
-In the Bhagavad Gita, Krishna advised Arjuna to act, and because he was a warrior, to fight.
-He tells Arjuna that Karma Yoga is working, not for the fruits of the actions, but for the sake of the actions themselves.
+In the Bhagavad Gita, Krishna advised Arjuna to act and, because he was a warrior, to fight.
+He tells Arjuna that Karma Yoga is working, not for the fruits of the actions but for the sake of the actions themselves.
 Karma Yoga is one of the main paths laid down in the Vedic tradition.

 The Meaning of Yoga

-Yoga has always been thought of as a series of practices – to be done away from the situations of normal social life – in a classroom environment, or in a retreat in the company of ‘spiritual beings.’
+Yoga has always been thought of as a series of practices – to be done away from the situations of everyday social life – in a classroom environment or in a retreat in the company of ‘spiritual beings.’
 We have thought that if we practice this or that Yoga technique, we will achieve this or that result.
-What we have actually done is to make Yoga into a mechanical process leading to self-awareness.
-We have to move away from this idea and make Yoga a part of our natural expression.
-Only then, can Yoga become a process leading to self-realization.
+What we have done is to make Yoga into a mechanical process leading to self-awareness.
+We must move away from this idea and make Yoga a part of our natural expression.
+Only then can Yoga become a process leading to self-realization.

-In the third chapter of the Bhagavad Gita, Lord Krishna states that the subject of Karma Yoga has never been understood by people in the world.
-He said this 5,000 years ago, and today, it holds true because Karma Yoga is a subject which involves understanding of human nature, which involves developing awareness of the total personality.
-It is a process of observing our movement in life – from gross to subtle to spiritual.
+In the third chapter of the Bhagavad Gita, Lord Krishna states that people in the world have never understood the subject of Karma Yoga.
+He said this 5,000 years ago, and today, it holds because Karma Yoga is a subject that involves understanding human nature, which consists in developing awareness of the total personality.
+It is observing our movement in life – from gross to subtle to spiritual.

 Components of Karma Yoga